514: No Such Thing As A Computer Tower

 And this is where we get the Evian today.
 But the people of the town can go to the spring.

+And you can go and get unlimited Evian from there.
 You don't have to go with your mouth on the spout.
-When I went there...

-Because that ruins the spout for everyone.
 It ruins the entire company's operations, actually.
+Millions of people.

 Yeah, absolutely.
 So I went there recently on my holidays because you guys have had some guests on the last few weeks.

-I was going from a ski resort to Geneva, where our flight was going from, and saw that Evian was, I won't say on the way, we had to take quite a long diversion, but I said to my wife, why don't we go to this place, Evian, because it's kind of an interesting place that I've heard of.
+I was going from a ski resort to Geneva, where our flight was going from, and saw that Evian was, I won't say on the way, we had to take quite a long diversion, but I said to my wife, why don't we go to this place, Evian, because it's kind of an interesting place that I'd heard of.

 Baby was sick, but it was fine.